CumulusNetworks/docs/content/guides/NVUE Command Reference/Unset-Commands.md

 ### Identifiers

+  <vrf-id>    VRF

-  <vrf-id>    VRF### Atrributes
+### Atrributes

   enable      Turn the feature 'on' or 'off'.
-The default is 'off'. metric      Metric to use for the redistributed route.
-If "auto", an
+The default is 'off'.

-              appropriate value will be chosen based on the type of route.
-              This is the default.
+  metric      Metric to use for the redistributed route.
+If "auto", an appropriate value will be chosen based on the type of route.This is the default.

   route-map   Route map to apply to the redistributed route.

 ## nv unset vrf <vrf-id> router bgp address-family ipv4-unicast redistribute kernel enable